-This small island, shaped like a tadpole, has become a memorial and open-air museum commemorating the World War II stand of Filipino and American troops against the Japanese invaders.
-The island is the largest of several at the entrance to Manila Bay, laying off the tip of the Bataan Peninsula, about 26 miles from the city.
+This small island, shaped like a tadpole, is a memorial and open-air museum commemorating the World War II victory of Filipino and American troops against Japanese forces.
+The island is the largest of several at the entrance to Manila Bay, lying off the tip of the Bataan Peninsula, about 26 miles from the city.
 Its strategic position made it a prime candidate for the last stand against the Japanese in the Pacific War, and its three-and-a-half square miles (9 sq km) of dry land remains littered with the detritus of battle.

-Transport: There are regular ferry services available from Manila
+Transport: There are regular ferry services available from Manila.